The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Geometry of the mirror family

 \begin{proposition} Let $(\ocX_\bbQ,\cZ_\bbQ) \to \Spec(R_\bbQ)$ denote the base change of the compactified mirror family to $\bbQ\supset\bbZ$.
-For any fiber $(\oX,Z)$ of this family, the following hold: \begin{enumerate} \item $\oX$ is Cohen-Macaulay, $Z \subset \oX$ is reduced, $(\oX,Z)$ is semi-log canonical, and $K_{\oX} + Z$ is trivial. \item $X \coloneqq \oX \setminus Z$ is affine of the same dimension as $U$, Gorenstein, semi-log canonical and $K$-trivial. \end{enumerate} Moreover, the generic fiber $\oX$ is normal and $(\oX,Z)$ is log canonical.
+For any fiber $(\oX,Z)$ of this family, the following hold: \begin{enumerate} \item $\oX$ is Cohen-Macaulay, $Z \subset \oX$ is reduced, $(\oX,Z)$ is semi-log-canonical, and $K_{\oX} + Z$ is trivial. \item $X \coloneqq \oX \setminus Z$ is affine of the same dimension as $U$, Gorenstein, semi-log-canonical and $K$-trivial. \end{enumerate} Moreover, the generic fiber $\oX$ is normal and $(\oX,Z)$ is log canonical.
 The generic fiber $X$ is log canonical and log Calabi-Yau. \end{proposition} \begin{proof} Let $s\in\Spec R_\bbQ$ be the point associated to the maximal monomial ideal.
-Observe that the equivariant $T^D$-action on $\cX=\Spec(A)\to\Spec R$ of \cref{thm:torus_action} extends also to the compactified mirror family $\ocX\to\Spec R$.
-By \cite[p.\ 38 Claims 1-2]{Fulton_Introduction_to_toric_varieties}, the ample Cartier divisor $F$ determines a one-parameter subgroup $\Gm \subset T^D$ that pushes any point of $\Spec(R_\bbQ)$ towards the 0-stratum, i.e.\ the point $s$.
+Observe that the equivariant $T_D$-action on $\cX=\Spec(A)\to\Spec R$ of \cref{thm:torus_action} extends also to the compactified mirror family $\ocX\to\Spec R$.
+By \cite[p.\ 38 Claims 1-2]{Fulton_Introduction_to_toric_varieties}, the ample Cartier divisor $F$ determines a one-parameter subgroup $\Gm \subset T_D$ that pushes any point of $\Spec(R_\bbQ)$ towards the 0-stratum, i.e.\ the point $s$.
 The closure of the orbit of this one-parameter subgroup gives a map $\bbA^1 \to \Spec(R_\bbQ)$ sending $0 \mapsto s$.
 We pullback the compactified mirror family to $\bbA^1$ and prove properties (1-2) for the pullback family.
-By \cite[Lemma 8.42]{Gross_Canonical_bases}\footnote{In that lemma the central fiber is assumed normal, but the result extends, with the same proof, to the present Cohen-Macaulay case.}, we see that the two properties are open.
-So by the $\Gm$-action, it is enough to prove these properties for the central fiber $X_s$.
-Using the explicit description of $X_s$ in \cref{lem:graded_algebra_modulo_m}, we deduce these properties from \cite[Theorem 1.2.14]{Alexeev_Complete_moduli} and \cite[Definition-Lemma 5.10]{Kollar_Singularities_of_the_minimal_model_program} (see \cite[Lemma 11.1]{Hacking_Theta_functions} for a more general statement).
+By \cite[Lemma 8.33]{Gross_Canonical_bases}\footnote{In that lemma the central fiber is assumed normal, but the result extends, with the same proof, to the present Cohen-Macaulay case. }, we see that the two properties are open.
+So by the $\Gm$-action, it is enough to prove these properties for the central fiber $\oX_s$.
+Using the explicit description of $\oX_s$ by \cref{prop:algebra_modulo_m}, we deduce these properties from \cite[Theorem 1.2.14]{Alexeev_Complete_moduli} and \cite[Definition-Lemma 5.10]{Kollar_Singularities_of_the_minimal_model_program}.